 - Beneath the structured query bar, click Chart.

-A chart for the query appears in the window below, displayed in the format you chose when you added the panel.
+A chart for the query appears in the window below, displayed in the format you chose when you added the panel in step 2.

 - In the far right menu bar, click the General icon.